writethedocs/www/docs/conf/na/2015/writing-day.md

 ## Writing Day

-This year, Write the Docs will have a new Writing Day, modeled after [Sprints](http://en.wikipedia.org/wiki/Sprint_%28software_development%29) from the open source world.
+This year, Write the Docs will have a new Writing Day, modeled after the concept of [sprints](http://en.wikipedia.org/wiki/Sprint_%28software_development%29) from the open source world.

 The idea is simple: to get a bunch of interesting people in a room together and have them work towards shared goals.